skhatiri/Aerialist/README.md

   `docker run -it -e DISPLAY -v "/tmp/.X11-unix:/tmp/.X11-unix:rw" skhatiri/aerialist bash`

+  Make sure you set `headless: false` in your test YAML file for the simulation window to appear.

 #### Using Host's CLI

 Alternatively, you can use the CLI on your local machine and instruct Aerialist to execute test cases inside a docker container.